 (apologies to T.S.
 Eliot)

 Mark S. Nielsen is a freelance writer, teacher, filmmaker, artist, musician, Rennaissance Man and all-around pain-in-the-ass from Chicago, IL.
-He currently resides in Carol Stream, IL with his mother and son.
-He attends an ELCA Lutheran Church, a Catholic men’s group, funky Mennonite, Emergent or secular peace and justice or writing conferences, plus workshops and shows at Willow Creek Community Church (Evangelical Mecca of the Midwest) or any number of music and theater venues.
-He’s also a big supporter of the local music, art and poetry scene, and mentors college students, spirituality groups, and ecumenical/interfaith co-conspirators.
+He currently resides in Bloomington, IL with his fiancé.
+He attends a Mennonite church, a Catholic men’s group, funky Emergent church or secular peace and justice conferences, writers’ workshops, plus any number of music and theater events.
+He’s also a big supporter of the music, art and poetry scenes throughout the Midwest.
+He mentors college students, spirituality groups, and ecumenical/interfaith co-conspirators.

-Mark has worked as a documentary film director and executive, a K-8 Mennonite school theater and P.E. teacher, a college writing and business/design teacher, a mall Santa Claus, and a pharmaceutical industry IT Project Manager.
+Mark has worked as a documentary film director and executive, a K-8 Mennonite school teacher (theater and P.E.), a college writing teacher, a mall Santa Claus, and a pharmaceutical industry IT Project Analyst.
 If you have any other ideas for what to do next, he IS entertaining suggestions.

 He is presently at work on a twisted Christmas pageant script, two novels, one work of nonfiction, two blogs, a business start-up, his curve-ball, and the reduction of the paunch around his midsection.